Scale invariance and superfluid turbulence: Conclusions discussions

 Introducing currents along curves corresponding to the heating of the superfluid then makes the Schroedinger field into a condensate vanishing at the location of the filaments when the density of filaments is low and with constant modulus in the bulk.
 Such an identification of filament excitations as the zeros the GP wave functions is a standard assumption but here the identification is not a mathematical ansatz but follows from the result established that filament locations are zeros of the Schroedinger condensate.
 It is thus a dynamical result of the locally scale invariant theory constructed.

-We have studied the excitations of the Schroedinger field by considering fluctuations around the condensate, now interpreted as the Bose-Einstein condensate in a superfluid.
-Integrating out the gauge field yields a GP-like system as an effective theory for the superfluid excitations, leading to the experimentally tested $5/3$ Kolmogorov scaling with the observed value for the Kolmogorov exponent.

-We then consider the effective theory for interaction between filaments.
-We only need to consider an action with a number of filaments interacting through the Chern Simons term thanks to the vanishing of the condensate along the filaments.
-We show that this yields a Biot-Savart type of interaction between filaments described by currents.
-This is again the standard way that filaments are regarded and their interactions modelled.
-Usually the interaction term is introduced as an ansatz.
-Here it is a consequence of three-dimensional local scale invariance.
+We considered the effective theory for interaction between filaments.
+We only need to consider an action with a number of filaments interacting through the Chern-Simons term thanks to the vanishing of the condensate along the filaments.
+We show that this yields a Biot-Savart type of interaction between filaments described by currents by evaluating the propagator of the Chern-Simons theory, which is the standard means of modelling interaction in a field theory.
+This picture is compatible with modelling of filament dynamics along the flow created by all other vortex elements.
+In obtaining the propagator of the Chern-Simons term, we fixed the condensate $\psi$ to its classical value, which corresponds to vanishing of the corresponding terms of the action \eq{seta} in the bulk.
+However, the filaments here are not envisaged as being the Goldstone mode of the broken translational symmetry.
+But the distinction may not be experimentally perceptible at this stage.
+On the other hand, our preference of the present picture stems from the fact that the local gauge principle fixed the action uniquely.

 We have also shown how the velocity of separation between two filaments after collision depended on the time of separation.
-This is done using an impulse approximation between filaments based on the Biot-Savart interaction.
+This is done using an impulse approximation between filaments based on the derived Biot-Savart interaction.
 The result obtained is in agreement with observations \cite{srineevasan}.

 Let us point out that time evolution breaks scale invariance in the effective theory constructed as the standard kinetic energy term scales differently from the other terms if the spatial and temporal coordinates are scaled similarly.
 As filaments with length scales appear in turbulent superfluid flows this breakdown is acceptable.
 On the other hand, it is well known that turbulent flows that represent far from equilibrium dynamically generated stationary configurations \cite{falkovich} can have scale invariance for its energy distribution spectrum even though the starting space-time dynamics is not scale invariant.